-- 5.3.1 The Director of FinanceChief Finance Officer will prepare detailed instructions on the operation of commercial and government bank accounts which must include: - (a) the conditions under which each commercial and government bank account is to be operated; - (b) the limit to be applied to any overdraft; and - (c) those authorised to sign cheques or other orders drawn on the Trust's accounts and the limitation on single signatory payments. - 5.3.2 The Director of FinanceChief Finance Officer must advise the Trust's bankers in writing of the conditions under which each account will be operated. - 5.3.3 All funds shall be held in accounts in the name of the Trust.
-No officer other than the Director of Finance Chief Finance Officer shall open any bank account in the name of the Trust.
+5.3.1 The Chief Finance Officer will prepare detailed instructions on the operation of commercial and government bank accounts which must include:

+- (a) the conditions under which each commercial and government bank account is to be operated; - (b) the limit to be applied to any overdraft; and - (c) those authorised to sign cheques or other orders drawn on the Trust's accounts and the limitation on single signatory payments. - 5.3.2 The Chief Finance Officer must advise the Trust's bankers in writing of the conditions under which each account will be operated. - 5.3.3 All funds shall be held in accounts in the name of the Trust.
+No officer other than the Chief Finance Officer shall open any bank account in the name of the Trust.